yashamon/web2/index.md

 [K-theoretic invariants of Hamiltonian fibrations][17], (with Egor Shelukhin), *Journal of Symplectic Geometry*, Vol. 18, No. 1 (2020), pp. 251-289.
+> > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP^n)$.

 [Global Fukaya category I: Quantum Novikov conjecture][5], 42 pages, IMRN (to appear, final title may change.)